mgormley/concrete-chunklink/README.md

 to convert the PTB to chunks.
 If you are running add_chunks.py without specifying the path to the chunklink script it will look in the './' and then './scripts/' to try to find it before failing.

+# Installation

+For most uses cases, there is no need to install.
+However, in case you want to use this library as a module, you can run the following:

+    python setup.py install

+Doing so will also add the entry point 'add_chunks' to your PATH.